discoverygarden/traefik-ultimate-bad-bot-blocker/README.md

 ## Blocklist

 The blocklists should be acccessible via http/s and be a plain text list of IP address or useragents.

+## Testing

+Running `got test` will run a set of unit tests.
+Running `docker compose up` will start an end to end testing environment where `allowed-*` containers should be able to make requests, while `blocked-*` containers should fail.